AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 1. Design with [accessibility standards](accessibility-for-templates.md) for an optimal experience
 1. Follow [template guidelines](#follow-template-guidelines)

+>[!TIP]
+>
+>Learn more about basic template elements and procedures in [Work with Templates](use-templates.md).
+And deep-dive into [customizing a template](customize-template.md) for use in your next campaign.

 ## Know about template elements

 As a best practice, familiarize yourself with the parts of a template.
-Each template type uses different elements to create a structure for content creation.
+Each template type uses different elements to create a structure for channel-specific content creation.
 To customize your template, use the field names in place of these elements where you need GenStudio for Performance Marketing to generate content.

 See [Template elements](use-templates.md#template-elements).